 Nominate Your School

-To be considered, each school must submit a student-written nomination letter (500 words or fewer) explaining why the school should be selected.
-The letter should show a genuine respect for history, sincere gratitude to World War II veterans, and a clear commitment to civic responsibility and service.
-Most importantly, it should reflect the school’s readiness for the work this program asks of students: to engage in rigorous, place-based learning, to honor the legacy of the last living veterans, and to help preserve their stories—carrying forward, through both words and actions, the values their service defended.
+To be considered for participation, each school must submit a student-written nomination letter, not to exceed 500 words, explaining why the school should be selected.
+The letter should convey a genuine reverence for history, sincere gratitude for the service and sacrifice of World War II veterans, and a strong commitment to civic responsibility and service.
+Most importantly, it should demonstrate the school’s readiness to embrace the work this program asks of its students: to engage deeply in rigorous, place-based learning; to honor the legacy of the last living veterans; and to help preserve their stories by carrying forward, through both words and actions, the values for which they served and sacrificed.